 - 1. Applies to any lot that contains a field of 5 acres or more. - 2.
-Commercial Agricultural uses do not apply.
+Does not apply to new Commercial Agricultural uses.

-- 1. Development within a field of 5 acres or more must be reviewed by the Planning Board. - 2 Where possible, development should be located to preserve the view of the field from the thoroughfare to the greatest extent possible. - 3 Where possible, development should be located to the sides and rear of the field. - 4.
+- 1. Development within a field of 5 acres or more must be reviewed by the Planning Board. - 2 Where possible, development should be located to preserve the view of the field from the road to the greatest extent possible. - 3 Where possible, development should be located to the sides and rear of the field. - 4.
 Where possible, development should preserve the largest amount of contiguous field.